PipeOptim: Ensuring Effective 1F1B Schedule with Optimizer-Dependent Weight Prediction: Abstract

 \section{Abstract}

 Asynchronous pipeline model parallelism with a ``1F1B'' (one forward, one backward) schedule generates little bubble overhead and always provides quite a high throughput.
 However, the ``1F1B'' schedule inevitably leads to weight inconsistency and weight staleness issues due to the cross-training of different mini-batches across GPUs.
 To simultaneously address these two problems, in this paper, we propose an optimizer-dependent weight prediction strategy (a.k.a PipeOptim) for asynchronous pipeline training.
-The key insight of our proposal is that we employ a weight prediction strategy in the forward pass to ensure that each mini-batch uses consistent and staleness-free weights to compute the forward pass.
+The key insight of our proposal is that we employ a weight prediction strategy in the forward pass to approximately ensure that each mini-batch uses consistent and staleness-free weights to compute the forward pass of the ``1F1B'' schedule.
 To be concrete, we first construct the weight prediction scheme based on the update rule of the used optimizer when training the deep neural network models.
-Then throughout the ``1F1B'' pipelined training, each mini-batch is mandated to execute weight prediction ahead of the forward pass, subsequently employing the predicted weights to perform the forward pass.
-As a result, PipeOptim 1) inherits the advantage of the ``1F1B'' schedule and generates pretty high throughput, and 2) can ensure effective parameter learning regardless of the type of the used optimizer.
-To verify the effectiveness of our proposal, we conducted extensive experimental evaluations using eight different deep-learning models spanning three machine-learning tasks including image classification, sentiment analysis, and machine translation.
-The experiment results demonstrate that PipeOptim outperforms the popular pipelined approaches including GPipe, PipeDream, PipeDream-2BW, and SpecTrain.
-The code of PipeOptim can be accessible at \url{https://github.com/guanleics/PipeOptim}.
+Then throughout the ``1F1B'' pipeline training, each mini-batch is mandated to execute weight prediction, subsequently employing the predicted weights to perform the forward pass.
+As a result, PipeOptim 1) inherits the advantage of the ``1F1B'' schedule and generates high throughput, and 2) can ensure effective parameter learning regardless of the type of the used optimizer.
+We conducted extensive experimental evaluations using nine different deep-learning models to verify the effectiveness of our proposal.
+The experiment results demonstrate that PipeOptim outperforms the other five popular pipeline approaches including GPipe, PipeDream, PipeDream-2BW, SpecTrain, and XPipe.